honest-food-company/dewey/README.md

 It does make use of the `fs-extra` package to remove and copy symlinks and packages

 ### Usage
-Using dewey is simple currently.
-It does support

 ```javascript
 const dewey = require('dewey');